 The most beautiful viewpoints offer you a view of Rome from above.
-Enjoy with us the view over the archaeological area of ancient Rome, the Tiber island, the St. Peter’s Basilica and the city center as far as the mountains of Albano and the Appenine.
+Enjoy the view over the archaeological area of ancient Rome, the Tiber island, the St. Peter’s Basilica and the city center as far as the mountains of Albano and the Appenine.

 Monte Pincio rises north-east of the city center.
 It’s not part of the seven hills of Rome.
 For the ascent, you may use the Spanish Steps.
 From there, you can walk along the Viale della Trinità dei Monti to the left and look down on the city center.